 The Brisbane to Cairns drive time would be around 18 hours if you decided to do the whole trip in one go!

 It’s not a short trip by any means!

 Before you do any Australian Road trip it is important to have everything in order.
 The first thing you need to get is a vehicle.
 Without one, there simply won’t be a road trip!
 Depending on your numbers and where you plan on sleeping, you have two options.

 You can either rent a car or a campervan.
 If you’re planning on staying in hostels or camping, then a car is the best bet.
-Whereas, if you want to sleep in your vehicle then you should go with a campervan.
+Whereas, if you want to sleep in your vehicle then you should go in a campervan.

 You can book these direct with companies such as Jucy and Wicked, but my advice would be to look online.

 Driving in Australia is a challenge because of the distances involved.
 This is exacerbated when the journeys involve covering large areas where there’s little in the way of civilisation.
 The main concern is running out of fuel in the middle of nowhere.

 That’s why it’s important to stop at a petrol station when you see it even if your tank is quite full.
 You never know how long you could go without seeing the next one!